 Gerlinger began his sports information career at the College of Charleston where he served as a student assistant and later as assistant SID from 1991-95 where he became the primary contact for the women’s basketball and golf programs.
 He also assisted with the men’s basketball program and served the team at their first NCAA tournament appearance.

 From there, Gerlinger moved on to Clayton State University, which began its membership as a part of the Peach Belt Conference during his tenure.
 He spent two years with the Lakers, earning a publication award for the 1996-97 basketball media guide and was also recognized for his website design.

 Gerlinger returned to his native Charleston in 1997 to begin work at Charleston Southern where he served as the radio voice for the Buccaneer basketball team for the 1997-98 season.

 He has also done statistical work for the Charleston RiverDogs and Augusta Greenjackets Class A baseball teams, the Arenafootball 2 Charleston Swampfoxes and the Southern Conference baseball tournament.
 In 1996, he was a volunteer for the Centennial Olympic Games in Atlanta, where he did courtside basketball statistics in over 20 games including stats for the Dream Team and U.S. Women’s National Team.

 Gerlinger received a B.S. in business and a B.A. in communications from the College of Charleston in 1994.
-He and his wife, Sara, are expecting their first child in the summer of 2013.
+He and his wife, Sara, welcomed their first child in the summer of 2013.

 Laura Buckalew, Director of External Operations